xiaoliangstd/unitree_guide-docs/source/docs/Common/fsm.rst

 FreeStand
 -------------------
-In this state, the robot can change the orientation and height of the body according to the command of the joystick or keyboard.
+In this state, the robot can change the orientation and height of the body according to the command from unitree joystick or keyboard.

 .. image:: ../../images/fsm/guide_freeStand.gif